NEW WET VACUUM TOUCH DNA RECOVERY SYSTEM

 Bob Milne MCSFS FFS takes a look at the wet vacuum DNA technique and results achieved by a number of Police services internationally.

-Traditional swabbing is fine for the recovery of DNA from body fluids or the removal of cells on non-porous surfaces but what about the microscopic traces of body fluids or cells in crevices, in fabrics below the surface?
-Here swabs can be ineffective and that is why the M-VAC originally designed to recover bacteria from food plants for analysis was utilized in its present form to enable the more effective recovery of DNA.
+Traditional swabbing is fine for the recovery of DNA from body fluids or the removal of cells on non-porous surfaces but what about the microscopic traces of body fluids or cells in crevices, or in fabrics below the surface?
+Here swabs can be ineffective and that is why the M-VAC® (originally designed to recover bacteria from food plants for analysis) was utilized in its present form to enable the more effective recovery of DNA.

 For the entire article click here.